Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 The thought of Maruthi engulfed his mind.

 Reaching the hut, he knocked at the door.
-A feeble voice was heard from inside, “who is that?”.
+A feeble voice was heard from inside, “Who is that?”.
 A voice that was completely broken; Vellaiyan could not make it out.

-“Is it Maruthi?” he opened the door.
+“Is it Maruthi?”
+He opened the door.
 Maruthi was lying on a black woollen rug.
 The child was sleeping beside her.

 A tin lamp was emitting smoke in the niche on the wall.